AndrewLoeppky/CMIP6_betts_intercomparison/make_fields.md

     # find and plot the lcl
     plcl, tlcl = mpcalc.lcl(ps, hourly_data.tas, hourly_data.td)
     plcl_hpa = plcl / 100
+    # HERE should add an hour 24 to each line by copying hour 0

     if key == min(gbysoil.groups.keys()):
         plot_kwargs = {"color":"darkblue"}